Skip to content

 Kirtland's warbler

 The Kirtland’s warbler is a small bird that belongs to the New World warbler family.
-In the state of Michigan, it is commonly called the jack pine bird or the jack pine warbler.
+It is commonly called the jack pine bird or the jack pine warbler in Michigan.
 This bird species was on the verge of extinction around 50 years ago.

-However, thanks to dedicated conservation efforts, its populations have bounced back and recovered.
+However, its populations have bounced back and recovered thanks to dedicated conservation efforts.
 The Kirtland’s warbler is known for its melodious song and is highly valued by bird enthusiasts.

 It is primarily found in the jack pine forests of Michigan, where it nests and raises its young.

-These forests provide a suitable habitat for the warbler, as they offer the necessary conditions for breeding and foraging.
-The decline in the Kirtland’s warbler population was primarily attributed to habitat loss.
+These forests provide a suitable habitat for the warbler, offering the necessary conditions for breeding and foraging.
+The Kirtland’s warbler population declined primarily due to habitat loss.

 Jack pine forests were being cleared for human activities such as logging and agriculture.
 This destruction of their natural habitat severely impacted the bird’s ability to survive and reproduce.